 A star which splits into four separate stars at the height of it’s trajectory.

 As the name suggest, a trailing tail usually of silver or gold and sometimes glittering with a coloured tip.

 Fluffy tailed silver spinners.
 Almost like a Catherine wheel in the sky!

 Low noise fireworks effects can usually be found in multi shot repeater fireworks such as cakes and barrages and also in some Roman candles.
 We haven’t found a rocket yet that we would consider falls into the quiet fireworks category.
 If you know of one please let us know!

 Well yes, unfortunately there is.
 Because there is no burst charge involved in quiet fireworks, the debris produced is usually in larger pieces which takes longer to biodegrade.
 A bursting charge would usually blow the cardboard units ejected by the firework into tiny little pieces which are very easily picked up by a lawnmower after one or two mows.

-Some cake firework will produce over 100 * 30mm cardboard canisters which will come back down to the ground intact.
-The best thing to do would be to rake them up in daylight but they can be spread over quiet a large area and it can be back breaking work!
+Some cake firework will produce over 100 x 30mm cardboard canisters which will come back down to the ground intact.
+The best thing to do would be to rake them up in daylight but they can be spread over quite a large area and it can be back breaking work!
 This is definitely something to be aware of when choosing quiet fireworks or low noise fireworks.